 A data marketplace is practically a multi-sided platform, where a digital intermediary connects data providers, data purchasers, and other complementary technology providers (HBR 2006).
-The current marketplace landscape includes generic purpose platforms provided by large cloud computing companies (e.g. Microsoft Azure and Amazon), open data platforms with market features and vertical marketplaces, targeted to specific types of data or domains of application.
+The current data marketplace landscape includes generic purpose platforms provided by large cloud computing companies (e.g. Microsoft Azure and Amazon), open data platforms with market features and vertical marketplaces, targeted to specific types of data or domains of application.
 Data abundance and integration with cloud-based data analysis and visualisation solutions have bolstered such marketplaces as data sharing enablers across a variety of domains and applications.
+What is the current status of data marketplaces in aviation?

 Traditionally, data sharing systems in aviation belong to three main types, depending on the time the sharing is realised compared to when the event actually took place and the level of processing of the data being shared have undergone, i.e. whether the data are (almost) raw or whether data have been processed and what is shared is the result of the analysis: (a) near-real time event sharing systems, (b) periodic aggregation and analysis systems and (c) lessons learned and corrective action systems.